Skip to Content

 What is the income limit for food stamps in WA?

-Gross income limit applies to most households, except those in which at least one person is 60 years of age or older, or receives disability income.
+Effective October 1, 2025, through September 30, 2026.
+Gross income limit applies to most households, except when at least one member is age 60 or older or receives disability income; in these cases, only the net income test applies.

 How much food stamps will I get in Washington?

-For example, a family of three with no income may receive up to $768 in monthly benefits or $468 each month if the family has a net monthly income of $1,000.
+For the period through September 30, 2026, a family of three may receive up to $785 per month with no income or about $485 per month if the family has a net monthly income of $1,000.

 The actual SNAP benefit amounts are based on a household’s net income with a general rule that an increase of $100 in net income results in a reduction of $30 in benefits.
 Use our SNAP calculator to estimate the amount of benefits you can expect to receive.